-Limit of Industries (Total Loan Portfolio, net of IBLR)
+Limit of Industries (Total Net Worth or Unimpaired Capital)

-• The limit ceiling for combined industries under "Monitored Risk" category shall be thirty percent (30%) of the Total Loan Portfolio, net of IBLR.
+• The limit ceiling for combined industries under "Monitored Risk" category shall be one hundred percent (100%) of the Bank's Net Worth.

 Notes:

 - a.
 For those conglomerate groups which covers several industries, industry distribution will be proportioned based on the revenue contribution from each industry subject to Head of Institutional Credit Control Department's (ICCD) approval. - b.
 Bank Money Market lending to be excluded from IBG loan portfolio. - c.
 Industry classification shall be based on the nature of business of the obligor/borrower.
 However, for individual obligors, industry classification shall be based on the purpose of the loan. - d.
 Industry Classification will be based on Philippine Standard Industrial Classification (PSIC) 2009 edition. - e.
 Government Agencies, credit secured by Republic of the Philippines (ROP) or 100% owned by the Government, credit secured by cash deposit, shall be excluded from the limit.